dustinbowers/intel8080emu/README.md

 An Intel 8080 emulator using SDL, meant for running Space Invaders by Taito

-(NOTE: there's still a bug that causes a crash after death.
+(NOTE: there's still a bug that causes a crash after game-over due to a write to ROM.
 That's still TODO)

 # Gameplay